 Some of the greatest leaders in history were Stoics: Cicero, Epictetus, Seneca, Marcus Aurelius.
-It’s no surprise considering Stoicism’s emphasis on self-mastery.
-Success and leadership starts with the person in the mirror.
+It’s no surprise considering Stoicism’s emphasis on self-mastery; success and leadership begin with the person in the mirror.

-The key is found in responding–not reacting to external circumstances.
-Stoics taught although we can’t control what happens to us in life, we can control our perception of it, which makes all the difference.
+The key is found in responding—not reacting—to external circumstances.
+Stoics taught that while we can’t control what happens to us in life, we can control our perception, interpretation, and ultimately how we choose to respond.

-In any event, we can choose to perceive our experiences a productive way, or a destructive way.
-Stoics chose to see the glass always half-full.
+In any situation, we can choose to perceive our experience in a productive way, or a destructive way.

 These 7 lessons from Stoicism will surely bring positive changes to your life: